rabbittsui/ModelCardDiff/README.md

 2. Every capability claim cites an evaluation, and every cited evaluation appears in the Results section.
 A claim that cites nothing is an uncited claim.
 A claim that cites an id no result provides is a dangling citation.
+3. No claim quotes an exact metric value that no result carries.
+A claim that states a bound, such as "accuracy above 0.90", is a threshold and is not required to equal a result.
+A claim that states an exact value, such as "accuracy of 0.99", must match a result value.
+4. Every stated limitation is distinct.
+Two limitations that reduce to the same content words after removing stopwords are treated as boilerplate repetition rather than two separate limitations.

+The diff classifies every change between two versions into exactly one of four
+kinds: an added claim, a removed limitation, a metric regression, or an editorial change.
+The direction that counts as a regression depends on the metric.
+For a rate whose name contains `confusion`, `error`, `loss`, or `latency`, a rise is a regression.
+For everything else a fall is a regression.